dinakaranonline/blog/_posts/2021-01-23-Dummies-Guide-To-DevSecOps.md

   - Enforcement
   - Toolset

 - Avoid the big bang approach.
-Take one or two items and build from there.
+Take one or two items and build from there
 - Start with the low hanging fruit, and pick easier to fix things
+- Get developers used to the process and see how it helps in their development workflow.As part of product development sprints , include one or two security targets that needs to be managed.
 - Do not enable every single security rule that it results in too many issues reported resulting in none being fixed due to other conflicting priorities
 - All tools integrated into the pipeline without too much of manual work outside of the existing workflow.